Our Services

 Helpful Resources

-Sharp one-sided pelvic pain in early pregnancy can be a sign of an ectopic pregnancy, where a fertilized egg implants outside the uterus and may cause internal bleeding; urgent warning signs include spotting, shoulder pain, dizziness or fainting, and worsening pain that requires immediate care.
+Sharp one-sided pelvic pain in early pregnancy is a key warning sign of an ectopic pregnancy — a serious condition where a fertilized egg implants outside the uterus, often in a fallopian tube, and can cause dangerous internal bleeding.
+Seek emergency care immediately if you experience vaginal spotting, shoulder pain, dizziness, fainting, or worsening abdominal pain.

 This guide explains the medical facts in clear language, so you know when to monitor symptoms and when to seek urgent care.